oguerrer/oguerrer.github.io/src/content/categories/miscelaneous.md

 ---
 title: 'Miscellaneous projects'
 description: 'Various CSS projects'
-explanation: 'Here you will find a series of papers that do not fit any other research areas.
+explanation: 'Here you will find papers that do not fit in the other research areas.
 With time, I may place some of this work into its own category as it develops further.'
 cover: '/images/research_misc.webp'
 research:
 - misc-agentization